kadimetla/doc-adk-training/training/module11-built-in-tools-grounding/lab.md

 ### Goal

 In this lab, you will build a **Research Assistant** that can access up-to-date information from the internet.
-You will learn how to use the `google_search` built-in tool and the `GoogleSearchAgentTool` wrapper to combine web search with your own custom tools.
+You will learn how to use the `GoogleSearchAgentTool` wrapper to combine web search with your own custom tools.

 ### Step 1: Create the Project Structure